 4. Sleep Setup

 For most parents, sleeping in a tent is what stresses them out most about camping.
 Luckily, some outdoor brands have started making camping gear for toddlers.
 Your toddler will need a sleeping bag (see these best toddler sleeping bags) and a sleeping pad.
-If your toddler has a tendency to squirm all over the place at night, you might want to bring a portable camping crib too.
+If your toddler has a tendency to squirm all over the place at night, you might want to bring a portable toddler camping bed too.

 5. Dressing Your Toddler for Camping